Universal Predictors for Mixing Time more than Liouvillian Gap

-This work opens several interesting avenues for future research.
-First, it is important to compute the Liouvillian gap and the trace norm of the lowest excited states beyond the weak- and strong-dissipation limits, where our perturbative approach breaks down.
-Second, in connection with rapid mixing, it would be useful to identify conditions under which the trace norm of the lowest excited states is at most polynomial in system size, and to clarify how such conditions relate to features such as the locality of dissipation or the correlation length.
-A further question is whether changes in the scaling of the Liouvillian gap are tied to changes in the scaling of the lowest-mode trace norm.
-By tuning model parameters, one can compare the crossover where the inverse Liouvillian gap changes its system-size dependence (e.g., from polynomial to logarithmic) with the crossover where the trace norm changes (e.g., from exponential to polynomial).
-Determining whether these crossovers coincide—or how far apart they occur—could provide a new way to distinguish relaxation mechanisms.
-The boundary-driven transverse-field Ising chain, with dissipation only at the ends, provides a concrete setting in which both scalings vary with dissipation strength and can be directly compared.
-Finally, for dissipative state preparation, rapid mixing is essential to reach the target state on experimentally relevant timescales; the sparsity constraints derived here offer a practical guide for designing protocols that remain experimentally feasible.
+Our work suggests several directions for future research.
+First, it would be important to identify general physical conditions under which the trace-norm prefactors of slow Liouvillian eigenmodes remain bounded by $\operatorname{poly}(L)$, and to relate these conditions to locality, dissipation geometry, and correlation length.
+Second, one should clarify whether changes in the Liouvillian-gap scaling are accompanied by corresponding changes in the trace-norm factor of eigenmodes.
+For example, by tuning model parameters, one can compare a crossover in the inverse gap, such as from polynomial to logarithmic scaling, with a crossover in the trace-norm factor, such as from exponential to polynomial scaling.
+Whether these crossovers coincide may help diagnose distinct relaxation mechanisms.
+A concrete test bed is the boundary-driven transverse-field Ising chain, where both scalings depend on the dissipation strength.
+Finally, because rapid mixing is essential for experimentally efficient dissipative state preparation, our sparsity constraints may guide the design of feasible dissipative protocols and more efficient Lindblad-state-preparation algorithms.